jflamy/owlcms4/docs/2500RecordsManagement.md

 *Official records* are provided in Excel files that are loaded in the system.
 The format for these files is explained [below](#record-file-format).

+- Examples of record files can be found in [this folder](https://drive.google.com/drive/folders/1rV8JNhTotMoA3gBmXQEeuD6Xc9c8lktw).
+- It is convenient to store record files as cloud spreadsheets, giving writing permissions to the federation's record secretary.
+Then any club can download them and load them for their local meets.

 If records are broken during a meet, they are stored in the database.
 They are *not* considered to be official records.
 For them to become official, they need to be approved by the appropriate association or federation, and then added to the correct Excel file.
-Once the Excel file has been updated, it becomes the new reference and can be loaded in the database.
+Once the Excel file has been updated, it becomes the new reference and can be loaded again in the database.

 ### Records Management